fastats/privates/docs/source/index.rst

 ^^^^^^^^^^^

-The :class:`privates.named_struct.NamedStruct` is a typed struct class which allows inheritance (unlike `tuple`/`typing.NamedTuple`), and which can be automatically converted to an instance of a :ref:`numba.jitclass` using its classmethod `.create(**kwargs)`.
+The :class:`privates.named_struct.NamedStruct` is a typed struct class which allows inheritance (unlike `tuple`/`typing.NamedTuple`), and which can be automatically converted to an instance of a `numba.jitclass` using its classmethod `.create(**kwargs)`.

 A simple 2D Point and Rectangle class can therefore be defined as follows: